orbeon/saxon-he/latest9.8/hec/Saxon.C.API/readme.md

 <div id='limitations'/>
 ## Limitations: ##

-The following limitations apply to the the 1.1.0 release:
+The following limitations apply to the 1.1.2 release:

 * No support for the XdmFunction type in the Xdm data model